Fox News has done it again.

 Now, fast forward to the current date.

-There’s no update on Francis, why she has been off-air for over a month, and there’s no confirmation from Fox News about whether she has been fired or not.
+There’s no update on Francis, why she has been off-air for over two months, and there’s no confirmation from Fox News about whether she has been fired or not.

-Francis said two weeks ago that she was fired.
+Francis said a few weeks ago that she was fired.
 Now, it seems as if that may be the case.

 — Stephen Battaglio (@SteveBattaglio) October 22, 2020